NoSleepTillLambos/BlockBabies/README.md

 <!-- stipulate functionality and improvements that can be implemented in the future. -->

-- In the future i would like to get my timeline page fully functioning as i was not quite able to complete it due to time restrictions
+- In the future i would love to incorporate real world blockchain technology and maintain users funds.
-- I would like to actually implement a way for users to access the blockchain (I'm aiming high) through my website and possibly even make transactions, who knows!.

 <!-- MOCKUPS -->